 Unless it relates to staff misconduct or a breach of council policy, the first time we are contacted about a matter within the scope of our Corporate Complaints policy, it will likely be categorised as a ‘representation’ rather than a complaint.
 This is because we believe we should be given an opportunity to resolve issues before treating feedback on those issues as a formal complaint.

 We aim to acknowledge representations within 2 working days (not including the day your feedback was received) and respond within 20 working days.

 If you let us know that you are not satisfied with the response you receive, we will then consider investigating your complaint at Stage 1 (please see below).

 Stage 1 Complaint

 We will aim to acknowledge your complaint within 2 working days.
 This 2 working day timeframe does not include the day your feedback was received.
 The acknowledgement will let you know who will be investigating your concerns, provide you with relevant contact details, and let you know when you can expect a response.
-Your issue will then be looked at and we will aim to respond to within 10 working days, though this can be extended to 20 working days if the complaint is complex or if staff important to the investigation are absent.
+Your issue will then be looked at and we will aim to respond to within 20 working days.

 If you are not satisfied with the response you receive or we have not sent a response within 20 working days, you can ask that your complaint be progressed to Stage 2.
 We recommend, so the momentum in resolving your complaint is not lost, that you request a Stage 2 investigation within 20 working days of receiving the Stage 1 response.